 The SAM Model: A Revolutionary Approach to Instructional Design

 In the world of instructional design, staying ahead of the curve is crucial.
 Whether you're an instructional designer, an eLearning developer, or part of an organization responsible for creating educational content, you understand the importance of using models that meet the fast-paced demands of today's learning environments.
-One such model gaining traction is the SAM model, or Successive Approximation Model, which offers an agile, iterative approach to instructional design.
+One such model gaining traction is the SAM model, or Successive Approximation Model, which offers an agile, iterative approach to instructional design that research has shown can be more impactful and user-friendly than traditional methods.
 This article will guide you through what the SAM model is, how it works, and why it might be the perfect fit for your next instructional design project.

 Introduction to the SAM model in instructional design